ndhorton/rb130/rb139/questions1.md

     <li>To defer some part of the method implementation code to method invocation</li>
   </ul>
 </details>
+When we are defining a method, the first main use case for having that method accept a block is when we want to defer part of the method implementation to the point of invocation.
+This can be an extremely powerful way to implement methods.
+A generic transformation method such as `Enumerable#map` that defers details of the kind of transformation it will perform to a block passed in at invocation time has vastly more use cases than a method that needs to include in its definition what operation to perform on each element of a collection.
+Many of Ruby's core classes and modules implement generic methods that take a block so that the method caller has the freedom to customize the implementation to the task at hand.
+The use of blocks offers far more flexibility when designing open-ended methods than simply allowing flags or options to be passed as arguments.

+The second main use case for blocks when we are writing a method is for sandwich code purposes.
+Often, we will need to perform some action before doing something and then ensure some second action is performed afterwards.
+For instance, we often need to open a file, work with the file, and then make sure we close the file to free the file handle back to the system.
+Ruby's `File::open` method allows us to pass in a block that accepts the opened file as argument from the method when the method yields to the block.
+In the block, we can do anything we like with the file, and then once the block has returned, `File::open` closes the file for us.
+This ensures that the system resource is freed, without the method user having to remember to do it manually.
+There are many situations in programming where this sandwich pattern occurs, and Ruby blocks provide a powerful way to implement methods for such purposes.
+The method implementor doesn't know what the user will do in between the first and second action, and can defer all such decisions to the method user.
+The method user can simply write the code necessary and does not have to be concerned with details such as closing a file after use.

+Might be an idea to write a stock answer to this one.

 12. Identify the method invocation, the calling object, the method definition, and the block.